Updated - Jan 26th, 2023

 5. Cornish Rex

 Cornish Rexes have curly coats that sit close to their bodies.
 Similar to the Devon Rex, these short, thin coats are low shedding – often making them more tolerable to those with allergies.
+The Cornish Rex is pre-disposed to oil buildup due to the nature of their coat, so they’ll need to be bathed more than other breeds.

 These cats are fun, energetic, and love to play.
 The breed is curious, athletic, and unlike many cats, loves to be picked up.
 Cornish Rex cats will follow you around from one place to the next and thrive on attention.